 ***There are currently NO UNDROPPABLE players in the EFFL***

 Trading is allowed and encouraged in EFFL, and may be conducted between any owner.

 If you are on the receiving end of a trade proposal, you will be notified of the offer on your team page and/or via email.
 You will be able to click “View Trade” and review whether or not the terms of the trade are acceptable to you.
-If they are, click “Accept” and your trade will go up for League Votes to approve or deny the agreed-upon trade.
-If five (5) teams in the EFFL vote to overturn the trade, it will be reversed.
-This is standard to ensure competitive balance.
+If they are, click “Accept” and your trade will be immediately processed.
+Only commissioner and/or executive committee can reverse a trade where tanking or non-competitive play is suspected.
+The committee will not reverse trades due to stupidity or lack of knowledge.

 The rules for trades in EFFL are as follows: